List of The Venture Bros. characters: Hank Venture

-Henry Allen "Hank" Venture (voiced by Christopher McCulloch): Hank, the elder fraternal twin with blond hair, is a teenage boy and one half of the titular duo.
+Henry Allen "Hank" Venture (voiced by Christopher McCulloch) is the eldest son of Dr. Venture.
 He emerges as the more extroverted and adventurous of the pair, drawn to action and thrill-seeking, often envisioning himself as a vigilante superhero.
 In season 4, he exhibits increased rebelliousness following Brock's departure, even losing his virginity to an older woman who happens to be his best friend's mother.
-After briefly affiliating with former Henchman 21's rendition of S.P.H.I.N.X., Hank acquires the power suit of former S.P.H.I.N.X. member The Countess, donning it until it is stolen and destroyed.
+After briefly affiliating with former Henchman 21's rendition of S.P.H.I.N.X., Hank acquires the power suit of former S.P.H.I.N.X. member Countess, donning it until it is stolen and destroyed.
 This incident leads to Hank undergoing physical therapy due to muscle atrophy.
 In season 6, he opts out of college and takes on a job as a delivery boy at a pizzeria.
 Additionally, he embarks on a romantic relationship with Sirena Ong, the daughter of his father's current Guild-assigned villain, Wide Wale.
-In season 7, Hank slips into a coma after discovering Sirena's infidelity with Dean but eventually recovers.
+In season 7, Hank receives a concussion and slips into a coma after discovering Sirena's infidelity with Dean but eventually recovers.

 Dean Venture

-Dean Venture (voiced by Michael Sinterniklaas): As a teenage boy and one half of the eponymous pair, Dean is the younger fraternal twin with red hair.
+Dean Venture (voiced by Michael Sinterniklaas) is the younger son of Dr. Venture, Dean is the younger fraternal twin with red hair.
 Despite being more timid than Hank, he exhibits signs of greater emotional maturity.
 Dean garners more favor from their father, who grooms him to succeed as the heir to Venture Industries.
-Like his brother, Dean has faced death over a dozen times, only to be replaced by an exact clone each time, devoid of memories of his demise.
+Like his brother, Dean has faced death over a dozen times, only to be replaced by an exact clone each time, devoid of memories of his death.
 Following a breakup with Triana and the revelation of his clone status, Dean adopts a more emo persona, donning a black "speedsuit" and relocating from his childhood bedroom, displaying reluctance to join family adventures.
 However, Hank's optimism and familial support pull him out of his emotional slump.
 In season 6, Dean enrolls at the fictional Stuyvestant University in New York, excelling as a philosophy student and befriending Brown Widow, his roommate.
 In season 7, he engages in an affair with Hank's girlfriend, Sirena Ong, but later regrets his actions.